CreepU/LearningPython/README.md

 # LearningPython
-This is an online cloud which store the drafts of my code of learing bioinformatics using python.
+1.This is an online cloud which store the drafts of my python codes.